lantelyes/uploadr/README.md

 # Uploadr

 Uploadr is a simple file storage server.
-It is a part of completed code challenge for Atrium LTS engineering.
+It is a part of completed code challenge

 ## Usage Notes:
 ### Platform Compatibility